treeverse/lakeFS/docs/quickstart/installing.md

 ## Next steps

-Now that your lakeFS is running, try [creating a repository](repository.md).
+Now that your lakeFS is running, you can head to the [tutorials](tutorials.html) section.